Spotlight on Suzanne Belperron

-Over the ensuing decades, Belperron’s jewellery was worn by some of the most stylish women in the world.
+Over the ensuing decades of Mid Century jewellery, Belperron’s jewellery was worn by some of the most stylish women in the world.
 Elsa Schiaparelli, Diana Vreeland and the Duchess of Windsor were seen sporting Belperron designs.
 In 1963, Belperron was awarded the rank of Knight of the Legion of Honour.
 At the time, a writer in the Chicago Daily Tribune said, “What Chanel and Schiaparelli are in the French fashion world… Belperron is in the predominantly male fraternity of Paris jewellers.”
 Eleven years later, Herz and Belperron retired the business.

 Belperron’s jewellery designs